ssp3nc3r/20193APAN5800K005/README.md

 # 20193APAN5800K005
-Storytelling with data, Fall 2019
+I've prepared this material for the course Storytelling with Data, Columbia University, Fall 2019.